srollins/software-dev-materials/notes/projectguidelines.md

 :warning:  Do not create a release until you are passing all tests and believe you are prepared for a code review.
 You may always seek early feedback on your code by visiting office hours.

 ##Testing
 You should perform your own testing while you develop the project.
 The code provided only tests your final result, and may not be suitable for testing your project during development.
 To see which test files are relevant for each project, look at the test suites provided in the `Project#Test.java` files.
-For example, the `Project1Test.java` file references
-`ConfigurationTest`, `DocumentLocationMapTest`, `InvertedIndexTest`, `ProjectTest`, and `IndexTest`.
-You must pass all of the tests in those two files for project 1.

 ###Running JUnit Tests Locally
 If your Eclipse project is properly setup, you should be able to right-click the appropriate test file and select "Run As->JUnit Test" in the Package Explorer.

 ##Code Review
 Once you have verified your project is properly submitted and passing the necessary JUnit tests, you may sign up for code review.
-Each code review is 20 minutes, and will be held in the instructor's office.
+Each code review is 15 minutes, and will be held in the instructor's office.

 #### Code Review Appointments ####